 * Review to be done by summer, sources say

-* Shareholders unhappy about remuneration
+* Shareholders angry about bonuses and costs

 By Steve Slater